Nick Knight (cricketer): Test Cricket

 Knight struggled in the Test arena and made only one Test century, an innings of 113 against Pakistan at Headingley in 1996.
-His next best score was 96 against Zimbabwe in a drawn game at Bulawayo in 1996–97.
-The most obvious reason for this was his technique.
+The most obvious reason for his struggles was his technique.
 Never afraid of genuine fast bowling, his footwork was often not decisive enough which caused him at times to appear to be backing away from short balls and his test innings frequently ended giving a catch to the slips or the wicket-keeper.
 As a fine fielder and a hard worker, it is surprising that he did not play more for England – the England team was not blessed with too many good batsman during Knight's era.
 However two of the better batsmen were Michael Atherton and Mark Butcher with whom Knight was vying for a place for most of his career.
 Atherton too was captain of England until 1998 so would have been an automatic choice for opening batsman.